Alison-Sousa/CFA-Update/README.md

-# 📈**MonteCarlo stock prices predictionapp**
+# 📈**CFA Challenge Predictionapp**
-### **I developed a Streamlit app that leverages the power of Monte Carlo simulation to predict future stock prices.
-It allows users to input stock ticker symbols and run the Monte Carlo simulation in real-time to see the potential future prices of the stocks.**
+### **I developed a Streamlit app utilizing Monte Carlo simulations to predict future stock prices.
+This app was a key component of my investment thesis presented during the CFA Research Challenge, the premier university-level competition in the financial markets.**